IN FOCUS: Should parents divorce or stay together for the kids?

 Those who can agree on divorce or its ancillary matters attend the Parenting Pact when their divorce is concluded.

-As for Muslim couples, they have to go through counselling and parenting programmes as such of the divorce process at the Syariah Court.
+As for Muslim couples, they have to go through counselling and parenting programmes as part of the divorce process at the Syariah Court.

-The Mandatory Parenting Programme, which is facilitated by the DSSAs, helps parents “gain knowledge and insights” on the divorce will affect their children and themselves in areas including financial, psychosocial or emotional, said manager at Thrive Parenting!
-Divorce Support Specialist Agency (DSSA) of AMKFSC Community Services Ltd Cathy Ding.
+The Mandatory Parenting Programme, which is facilitated by the DSSAs, helps parents “gain knowledge and insights” on the divorce will affect their children and themselves in areas including financial, psychosocial or emotional, said Ms Cathy Ding, manager at Thrive Parenting!, a DSSA under AMKFSC Community Services Ltd.

 READ: Online portal to be set up to provide early support to couples considering divorce